mavroprovato/stackexchange-django/README.md

 ### Running the application

-Now everything should be ready to start up the application by running:
+Now everything should be ready to launch the application by running:

 ```
 $ python manage.py runserver